-Subsequent event
+Subsequent events

-On August 6, 2013, the Corporation announced the Board of Directors has directed management of the Corporation to commence a strategic review process to identify, examine and consider a range of strategic alternatives available to Sunshine, with a view to progressing its oilsands development strategy and to preserving and maximizing shareholder value.
-This process could result in one or more strategic transactions being completed by the Corporation including, debt or equity financing of the Corporation, a joint venture or other strategic transaction involving Sunshine, or its assets, and a third party.
+On August 6, 2013, the Company announced the Board of Directors has directed management of the Company to commence a strategic review process to identify, examine and consider a range of strategic alternatives available to Sunshine, with a view to progressing its oil sands development strategy and to preserving and maximizing shareholder value.
+This process could result in one or more strategic transactions being completed by the Company including, debt or equity financing of the Company, a joint venture or other strategic transaction involving Sunshine, or its assets, and a third party.
 There can be no assurance any of these alternatives will be completed.